stormy-ua/dog-breeds-classification/README.md

 Have a fun!

+### Run in Docker

+The already pre-built model w/ all the scripts and Python notebooks for inference is available in the docker container.
+Run the container:

+`docker run -p 8888:8888 -p 6006:6006 kirillpanarin/dog_breed_classification`

+Navigate a browser to `http://localhost:8888/notebooks/Inference.ipynb` and you will be all set for doing inference against real-life dog images.

 ### Kagle Dog Breed Classification Competition

 This model ranked #3 in the [Kaggle's Dog Breed Classification Challenge](https://www.kaggle.com/c/dog-breed-identification).